piotr-muzyka/secure-databricks-deployment/README.md

 - Microsoft Entra ID for credential passthrough,
 - Setup of SSO with Microsoft Entra ID and Conditional Access policies for enhanced security.
 - use Azure Active Directory (AAD) tokens to utilize the non-UI capabilities of your Azure Databricks workspace

-- Isolate workspaces, compute, and data from public access – Restrict access to authorized personnel only.
 - Least Privilege Access: Use Unity Catalog for fine-grained access control to data assets.
-Unity catalog:
-- helps with the user management, done on the account level
-- in contrary to hive metastore, unity catalog has following benefits:
-    - Data catalog
-    - centralized governance across workspaces
-    - mult-cloud support
-    - automatic data lineage support
-    - enhanced security with fine-grained access

-Unity Catalog policies to demonstrate how fine-grained permissions can be implemented effectively.

 ## Secrets
-Azure Key Vault shall be used for Secrets management.
+Azure Key Vault shall be used for secrets management.
+It shall store secrets used in the deployment process e.g. ARM client credentials used by the pipeline, API keys required for integration with external services, certificates and storage account encryption keys.
-Environment-specific configurations shall be stored securely in Delta Lake.
-Storage shall be encrypted, more details can be found in section #Encryption.

 ## Data encryption
-Bring Your Own Key shall be implemented with customer managed keys used for encryption at rest of following components:
+Bring Your Own Key shall be implemented with customer managed keys used for encryption at rest for following components:
 - Notebooks and workspace metadata
 - DBFS root storage
 - managed disks